bohnertchris/experience-manager-htl.en/help/using/use-api-java.md

 }
 ```

 Here we show the asset (a JPEG image) that comes with a default install of AEM as part of the example project geometrixx.
-The asset is called **`jane_doe.jpg`** and its mimetype is **`image/jpeg`**.
+The asset is called `jane_doe.jpg` and its mimetype is `image/jpeg`.

-To access the asset from within HTL, you can declare ` [com.day.cq.dam.api.Asset](https://helpx.adobe.com/experience-manager/6-2/sites/developing/using/reference-materials/javadoc/com/adobe/granite/asset/api/Asset.html)` as the class in the **`data-sly-use`** statement: and then use a get method of **`Asset`** to retrieve the desired information.
+To access the asset from within HTL, you can declare [`com.day.cq.dam.api.Asset`](https://helpx.adobe.com/experience-manager/6-2/sites/developing/using/reference-materials/javadoc/com/adobe/granite/asset/api/Asset.html) as the class in the `data-sly-use` statement and then use a get method of `Asset` to retrieve the desired information.
 For example:

 ### `mimetype.html` {#mimetype-html}